ckaestne/TypeChef/README.md

 The resulting abstract syntax tree contains the variability in form of choice nodes.
 Eventually, a variability-aware type system performs type checking on these trees.

 TypeChef detects syntax and type errors in all possible feature combinations.
-TypeChef was originally short for *Type* *Ch*ecking Ifd*ef* Variability.
+TypeChef was originally short for *Type Checking Ifdef Variability*.

 Architecture and Subprojects